Posted by: Kemmy Law Firm

 We will gather the available evidence, including the police reports, photos, video footage, and witness statements.
 We will also look into the backgrounds of the people and businesses involved.

 Your family is not only suffering emotionally from your loss but financially too.
 You may be able to file a legal claim against the other driver.
-The Kemmy Law Firm is a family-owned personal injury law firm in the Permian Basin and can help you through the insurance claim process or litigation.
+The Kemmy Law Firm is a family-owned personal injury law firm in Odessa-Midland and can help you through the insurance claim process or litigation.
 It won’t bring your family member back, but it can give you the financial help you need to move forward.

 Get a free consultation.
 We do not charge up-front fees, and you owe nothing unless you recover compensation.